 The first thing you want to do is find an alternative to Cable TV that fits your lifestyle and your favorite shows.
 Personally we use Amazon Instant Video because I already have a Prime Membership and my kids love the kids shows available through Prime Video.
 This works really well for us because they have some great kids shows including Thomas the Train, Barney, Wishenpoof, Team UmiZoomi and more!

-Amazon Prime includes Prime Video, it’s priced at just $8.25 per month making it a great option!
+Amazon Prime includes Prime Video, but if you do not have Amazon Prime you can get it for just $8.99 per month making it a great option!

 Here are a few other options you can check out:

 - Netflix – $8.99 per month (Starting Price)

 - Hulu Plus – $5.99 per month

 - Sling TV – Starting at $20 for 33 Channels including ESPN!